raydjs/State-Watcher/README.md

 The State-Watcher doesn't have any specific Paradigm to follow, all it does is apply Methods to the table you created and display the changes :)

+The Module itself doesn't have `setter() or getter()` to set each values or get the values, you just basically concatenate them

+But the only thing that it's not allowed to do is constructing an empty list, let's say you'd like to create a Playerlist or a leaderboard and then you proceed to add a new Key
+It would not trigger that changes.
+Which I'll look forward soon.

 Anyways, let's get straight-forward on how to use the State-Watcher

 # Classes